-- 1. Connects itself to the application and backup systems. - 2.
-Extracts the session information from the IDB and the array-specific information associated with the session from the ZDB database.

-- 3. Performs the necessary checks to verify that all required conditions for a successful restore are met (including any instant recovery options specified). - 4.
-Prepares the application host by deactivating any volume groups and dismounts any filesystems associated with the replica. - 5.
-Restores the replica to the original source volumes. - On XP, this is done by synchronizing the source volumes with those of the selected split mirror replica. - On VA, all other replicas in the replica set created by the associated backup specification are first deleted and their entries removed from the ZDB database. - On EVA, the selected snapclone replica is substituted for the original source volumes, which are then deleted, together with their ZDB database entries.
-Any host presentations that were made to the original source volumes are then made to the restored snapclone volumes which effectively become the new source volumes.
-As far as Data Protector is concerned, the snapclone replica is deleted from the associated replica set and the array. - 6.
-Re-enables any volume groups that it disabled and re-mounts any filesystems that it dismounted.
+- Starts processes on the application and backup systems. - Extracts the session information from the IDB and the array-specific information associated with the session from the ZDB database. - 3.
+Performs the necessary checks to verify that all required conditions for a successful restore are met (including any instant recovery options specified). - 4.
+Prepares the application system by deactivating any volume groups on HP-UX and dismounts any filesystems associated with the replica. - 5.
+Restores the replica to the original source volumes as follows: - On XP, this is done by synchronizing the source volumes with those of the selected split mirror replica. - On VA, all other replicas in the replica set created by the associated backup specification are first deleted and their entries removed from the ZDB database. - On EVA, the selected snapclone replica is substituted with the original source volumes, which are then deleted, together with their ZDB database entries.
+Any host presentations that were created for the original source volumes are then created for the restored snapclone volumes which effectively become the new source volumes.
+As far as Data Protector is concerned, the snapclone replica is deleted from the associated replica set. - Re-enables any volume groups that it disabled and re-mounts any filesystems that it dismounted.